anadeolis/World-Cup-2026-Prediction-Model/README.md

 ### Next Steps

-The highest potential accuracy gain not yet implemented is **Elo Ratings** — a dynamic strength rating system that updates after every match.
+The highest potential accuracy gain not yet implemented is **Elo Ratings**, a dynamic strength rating system that updates after every match.
 Expected improvement: +3 to +5 percentage points.

 Other potential improvements:
 - Poisson regression (goals-based model) combined with XGBoost in an ensemble